ABOUT THE PARLIAMENTARY REVIEW

 Sir Eric Pickles was the Secretary of State for Local Government and Communities from 2010 to 2015 and the MP for Brentwood and Ongar between 1992 and 2017.
 Following his decision to leave parliament ahead of the last general election, he was appointed Chairman of The Parliamentary Review and remains the United Kingdom Special Envoy for Post-Holocaust Issues.

-Craig Wilmann has a BA in English Studies from the University of Nottingham and a Masters in Playwriting from the University of Birmingham.
-He is a notable playwright and author.
+Craig Wilmann has worked at The Parliamentary Review for a number of years in various roles and was appointed Director in September 2017.
+He has a BA in English Studies from the University of Nottingham and a Masters in Playwriting from the University of Birmingham.

 David Curry has a degree in Modern History from The University of Oxford.
 He is the former world trade editor of the Financial Times, MEP for Essex North East and MP for Skipton and Ripon.
 During his time as an MP he held positions such as Minister of State and Minister for Housing.